tacocabeza/tripPlanner/reports/design.md

 * Navigation: renders a tab system that allows the user to switch between different tabs to keep the UI clean.
 * Search: renders a search bar that allows users to find places and then click on one to go to that location on the map.
 * Create Trip: renders the trip management UI explained and shown in the above User Interface section.
+* Settings: renders a tab with options for different customization options for the user.
+* Destination: contains information and functionality for location/destination cards in trips.

 #### Class Diagram (same as Sprint 4)